Mandy-cyber/Everything-iPod/windows_installer/README_WINDOWS.txt

 UNINSTALLING
 ================================================================================

-Simply delete this entire folder.
-That's it!
+Just delete this entire folder!

 Your credentials stored in Windows Credential Manager can be removed via:
 Control Panel > Credential Manager > Windows Credentials